zowe/docs-site/docs/user-guide/cli-uninstall.md

     :::note

     You might receive an `ENOENT` error when issuing this command if you installed Zowe CLI from a local package (.tgz) and the package was moved from its original location.
-In the event that you receive the error, open an issue in the Zowe CLI GitHub repository.
+To resolve this, add the `--force` option to the `npm uninstall --global @zowe/cli` command and to bypass any errors.

     :::